 2️⃣ "How did our company do last quarter on objectives?"
 Set the dates to match last quarter's dates.

 3️⃣ "What objectives are hanging out and need some action taken?"
-Choose the option 'Open' to see what objectives have not been closed or archived + all current objectives given the date range selected.
+Choose the option Open to see what objectives have not been closed or archived + all current objectives given the date range selected.

 Tags

-Tags are first enabled and created by account admins via the 'Objectives configurations' page.
+Tags are first enabled and created by account administrators via the 'Objectives configurations' page.
 Tags can be added to an objective(s) during the creation or editing process.
 Once enabled, created, and added to objectives, you can search based on tag or tags.

-Examples of tags: Churn, Cross-functional, Development, Level 1 Priority, Level 2 Priority, Level 3 Priority, and any other theme that your company would like to track with regards to Objectives
+Examples of tags: Churn, Cross-functional, Development, Level 1 Priority, Level 2 Priority, Level 3 Priority, and any other theme that your company would like to track with regards to Objectives.

 Tip